Start of Main Content

 A pediatric trauma center must meet all the criteria of an adult trauma center.
 In addition to meeting these criteria, it also must have an on-site pediatric trauma service led by a pediatric surgeon, pediatric trauma-credentialed surgeons, pediatric specialists, a pediatric emergency room and ICU, pediatric resuscitation equipment, and pediatric-specific quality assurance.

-Because there are fewer pediatric trauma centers in the U.S., it could be that children are being directed to adult-level trauma centers for treatment since they are more widely available.
+Because there are fewer pediatric trauma centers in the U.S., children are often directed to adult-level trauma centers for treatment since they are more widely available.

-Additionally, acquiring the providers, equipment, and resources for a hospital to be designated as a pediatric trauma center could lead to higher operating costs for hospitals.
+Acquiring the providers, equipment, and resources necessary for a hospital to be designated as a pediatric trauma center could lead to higher operating costs, likely making the designation unattainable for smaller facilities.

 Learn more